Nikhil-Sharma-CS/Blogging-Platform-API/README.md

 This also implements various concepts of mappings like **One to One**, **One to Many**, etc.

-This project is hosted on a remote server with a static IP.

-This is the static IP along with swagger UI link **http://3.109.203.237:8080/swagger-ui/index.html#/**.

 ## 🚀 About Me
 *Hi, My name is Nikhil Sharma*,